NuitJack/BitArm/README.md

 4. (Instructions regarding ESP)
 5. Turn on both ESP and RP sides and press the "A" button for starting the BLE connection process.
 6. Wait until the initialization ends.
 The BitDogLab's OLED display and RBG LED are visual feedbacks of the commands given, providing information on the BLE communication and the delay needed to send the next command (LED color changes)
-7. Each of the buttons changes the position 'state' of the arm, coding 8 different positions, and the opening and closing of the tong.
+7. Each of the buttons changes the position 'state' of the arm, coding 8 different positions, and the opening and closing of the claw.
 8. Long pressing the "Fechar" button ends the execution, shutting everything down.
 For running again, reset the RP, remove power from the ESP and go back to step 5.

 ## Final considerations